johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 The software breaks each ICU into smaller working units – 'Elementary Contextual Units' (ECUs) – based on the structure of sentences, word length and punctuation.
 Using a recursive algorithm, Alceste assesses co-occurrences, classifying each word form and ECU, and assigning a Chi-squared value representing the significance and distinctiveness of those forms from those in the rest of the text.
 The resulting output is a hierarchical classification, in which each theme or topic ('class') is as statistically unique as possible (Bailey and Schonhardt-Bailey 2010 pp.28-48).

 Each ICU in this paper represents an individual speech or article made by individuals on the MPC.
-The data can be obtained from the Bank of England's website.
-ICUs were collected from the majority of members between 1997 (the committee's inception) and December 2012.
+The data can be obtained from the Bank of England’s website.
+ICUs were collected from the majority of members between 1997 (the committee’s inception) and December 2012.
 The members used in the analysis were selected based on several criteria.

 First, individual members must have served at least two years on the MPC.
 Members serving less than two years, or for which no data were available, were excluded.
 This was to ensure a time-related element to the analysis.
 In addition, I wanted to ensure that the dataset was not unnecessarily biased towards discussion of the financial crisis, as much of that discussion is likely to be less relevant to the concept of 'underlying monetary policy preferences'.
 To do this, I needed to exclude those presently on the committee.
 This had to be balanced against a further consideration however; excluding all current members would have meant losing those members that prior research had indicated could be most revealing – such as the Chair (Bailey and Schonhardt-Bailey 2008, 2013 (forthcoming)).
 To ensure there was a balance between these two considerations, two further criteria were applied.
 Members assessed must have either (a) left the committee, having finished their term, or (b) been on the committee for at least two full terms if they are still serving members.
 These criteria helped to balance the aforementioned trade off and were intended to maintain the robustness of the dataset.
 Details of members included or excluded, given the above criteria, are shown in Appendix 1.